rcol4jc/Expenses/README.md

 # Ranch Expenses

-year for tax purposes.
-A simple Expenses App that I made for my Father-in-Law.
+This is a simple Expenses App that I made for my Father-in-Law.
 He needed a program to keep track of his expenses for his ranch and create a print out at beginning of the next year for his tax man

 ##Languages